Fox News’ Laura Ingraham Takes A Vacation As Advertisers Flee Show Following David Hogg Tweet

 — Kyle Kashuv (@KyleKashuv) April 1, 2018

-Another advertiser, home-goods manufacturer Wayfair, criticized the adult Ingraham for taking on a teenager.
+Another advertiser, home-goods manufacturer Wayfair, criticized Ingraham for taking on a teenager.

 “The decision of an adult to personally criticize a high school student who has lost his classmates in an unspeakable tragedy is not consistent with our values.”